edgarcantuco/digital-cv/README.md

 _(Jun 2020 - Mar 2020)_
  - Help building [AIChE at UANL website](https://aicheatuanl.com.mx).<br>
  - Prepare livestreams of different activities.

+**Creator and Lead Developer of Breath of the Wild Multiplayer Mod.** <br>
+_(Oct 2021 - To date)_
+ - Leader of a global multidisciplinary team working on a modification of videogame The Legend of Zelda: Breath of the Wild to make it an online multiplayer experience.

 ## 💻 Projects